Hey everybody, and welcome back to PT Pioneer.

 Personal trainer salary in Michigan is barely more than the national average of $61,802, according to salary.com.

 That is a good figure to work with.
-However, what you earn is always subject to how much you will need to spend.
+However, what you earn depends on how much you must spend.

 That’s why we will look at the quality of life rating and discover the cost of living and other things.